INFORMATION LINE 1300 85 85 84

 There is a considerable need for medicines and therapies that can help and alleviate the painful symptoms of a number of illnesses and diseases.
 An increasing number of studies suggest that medicinal cannabis in the form of oral extracts, sprays or pills can reduce these symptoms and aid in the treatment of some illnesses.
 However, as with many other drugs, medicinal cannabis can also cause unwanted side effects, such as difficulty with concentration, dizziness, drowsiness, loss of balance, and problems with thinking and memory.10

 Under the TGA Special Access Scheme, some forms of medicinal cannabis are currently available.
 The scheme provides for the import and supply of an unapproved therapeutic good to individual patients on a case-by-case basis.
+Recently, the TGA has made changes to its Special Access Scheme that will make it easier for medical practitioners to prescribe cannabis-based medicines for patients in need, under certain conditions.

 Legislation to allow for the cultivation of cannabis in Australia for medical or scientific purposes has been passed by the federal government.
-This involved an amendment to the Narcotics Drugs Act 1967 and will allow for cultivation though a national licensing scheme.
+This involved an amendment to the Narcotics Drugs Act 1967 and will allow for cultivation through a national licensing scheme.

 The Narcotic Drug Amendment Bill 2016 provides a legislative framework that will permit cannabis cultivation in Australia for medicinal and related research purposes.
 The legislation also ensures that when the cultivation, production and manufacture of cannabis begin, Australia will remain compliant with its international obligations.

 The Commonwealth will control all regulatory aspects of the cultivation of cannabis for medicinal purposes through one national scheme.
 Manufacture will be a joint responsibility between the Commonwealth and the states and territories.
-Access to any cannabis products manufactured under the scheme will also be a joint responsibility, with supply being controlled by provisions under the Therapeutic Goods Act 1989 working in tandem with state and territory drugs and poisons legislation.14,15
+Access to any cannabis products manufactured under the scheme will also be a joint responsibility, with supply being controlled by provisions under the Therapeutic Goods Act 1989 working in tandem with state and territory drugs and poisons legislation.11,12